Skip to Main Content

 Prescription Drug Defense Strategies: Protecting Your Rights

 Depending on your circumstances, you may have one or more strong defenses to the charges you are facing.
-We’ll review your case to determine the best defenses to your charges, which may include:
+We’ll review your case to determine the best defense strategy, which may include:

 The most straightforward defense is proving you had a valid prescription for the medication.
 This requires: